bluenote-1577/phase-doc/docs/source/usage.rst

 Outputs
 ---------

-You can specify the output folder name with the ``-o results_folder_name`` option.
+You can specify the output folder name with the ``-o out-dir`` option.
 The structure of the output directory is shown below.

 .. code-block:: sh

-    results
+    out-dir
     |   contig_ploidy_info.txt
     |   cmd.log
     |   (additional debugging folders/files)
     │
     └───contig1_in_bam
-    │   │   contig1_haplosets.txt
+    │   │   contig1.haplosets
-    |   |   contig1_vartigs.txt
+    |   |   contig1.vartigs
     │   │
     │   └───vartig_info
     │   |   │   0_hap.txt